 Step 5: Identify and contact the heirs.

 The liquidator must identify and contact all potential heirs.
-An heir is someone who is entitled to inherit all or part of an estate.
+An heir is entitled to inherit all or part of an estate.
 If there is a will, it will name the heirs.

 If there is no will, the law decides who inherits.
 To learn more, read our article Dying Without a Will.